Our Beliefs

 CSF has been built on these foundational truths: the glory of God, because of the life, death, and resurrection of His Son, Jesus, and our lives transformed by the power of the Holy Spirit.
 These will not ever change, how CSF manifests these convictions on campus over the next year, or 10, or 50 will change!
-As we become known as a healthy community equipping students for life-change, the strategies and tactics will be shaped by the following mission, vision and values.
+As we become known as a healthy community equipping students for life-change, the strategies and tactics will be shaped by the following mission and corresponding values.

 Our Values

 • We believe that the Bible is an inherent, God-breathed story that leads us back to Jesus.
 As such, we teach through the Bible, drawing out the original meaning and applying it to our lives.
+(2 Timothy 3:16)

 • Before the earth was created, God was in community with Himself within the Trinity.
 Because God created mankind in His image, we desire community.
 Christians need each other, and we want to provide opportunities for community to happen!
+(Psalm 133:1, Acts 2:44-47)

 • As Christians, we have been blessed with a relationship with God our father and have been made right with Him for all eternity.
 Therefore, we believe that it is crucial to show that love and blessing to the world through mission trips and service events.
+(Galatians 6:2, Matthew 25:31-44, Proverbs 19:17)

 • While we don't claim to have all the answers, we invite the tough questions about life.
 Life is not a straight line with black and white answers for every question, but we want to walk through the tension with you.
+(Jeremiah 6:16, Matthew 7:7-8)

 • College is a transient place, and in 5 years, our ministry will look vastly different (we'll miss you all for sure).
 At CSF we want to help you pursue your faith and build your community in college, but we also want to prepare you for the world after college.
 We do this through discipleship and mentorship.
+(Matthew 28:18-20)

 Our History